Reseda Hall of Fame

 Bob Christiansen Reseda Class of 1967

-Robert Scott Christiansen (born May 8, 1949) played football at Reseda High School.
-Bob played for the Reseda 1966 West Valley League Championship Football Team and was nominated to the all West Valley League Football First Team.
-Bob was also nominated by the Helms Athletic Foundation First Team.
+Robert Scott Christiansen, born May 8, 1949.
+Graduate from Reseda High School 1967.
+Bob played football at Reseda High School.
+Christiansen played for the Reseda 1966 undefeated West Valley League Championship Football Team and was nominated to the all West Valley League Football First Team.
+Bob was also nominated to the Helms Athletic Foundation First Team.
 Christiansen is a former professional American Football Defensive Tackle in the National Football League (NFL).

 After leaving professional football, Christiansen spent 28 years in the field of education.
 He began working as a geography and history teacher at a private school in Southern California where he was also the dean of boys.
 Bob was the assistant principal and varsity football coach at Del Oro High School in Loomis, California.